Stopping the fibrosis causing chronic kidney disease

 The need

-Fibrosis is also a key factor in diabetes-related heart disease and chronic lung disease.
+Fibrosis is also a key factor in diabetes-related heart disease, chronic lung disease, autoimmune conditions and eye conditions.

 The research